db-keli/db-keli/README.md

 ## 🧠 Machine Learning is not the only one!
 Also,
 - I am a robotics tutor at Aaenics Engineering LTD, leading students in IoT projects with the arduino and programming in C
-- I am very conversant with programming languages like C, C++ and Matlab.
+- I am very conversant with programming languages Python, C, C++ and Matlab.

 ## 🌱 Currently, I'm learning ML and Data Science.